 For many years as part of the Colorado State University Extension, Colorado Master Gardeners in El Paso County have enriched the local gardening landscape with research-based writings and stories from their personal experience.
 Here you will find this eclectic collection in one place, sorted by general topic, and written in tones from humorous to “no nonsense.”

 Organic Gardening – A Way of Life

-Organic Gardening – A Way of Life provides instructions and inspiration for planning, growing and harvesting your own organic vegetables, fruits and herb.
-It also includes time tested recipes and instruction for canning and freezing the produce you raise.
+Organic Gardening – A Way of Life provides instructions and inspiration for planning, growing, and harvesting your own organic vegetables, fruits, and herb.
+It also includes time-tested recipes and instructions for canning and freezing the produce you raise.